sockheadrps/AIODesa/README.md

 # Asyncio Dead Easy Sql API

-## Are you tired of re-writing SQLite DB's for your projects?
-Me too.
-AIODesa makes standing up simple, usable applications extremely easy and effective.
+## Simplify Your Personal Projects with AIODesa

+### Are you tired of the hassle of setting up complex databases for your personal projects?
+AIODesa is the solution!
+Designed with developer experience in mind, AIODesa makes managing asynchronous database access a breeze, perfect for smaller-scale applications where extensive database operations are not a priority.

+### *No need to write even a single line of raw SQL.*

-### AIODesa offers a straightforward and 100% Python interface for managing asynchronous data access.
+AIODesa offers a straightforward and 100% Python interface for managing asynchronous database access.
 By leveraging Python's built-ins and standard library, it seamlessly wraps around AioSqlite, providing a hassle-free experience.
 With AIODesa, you can define, generate, and commit data effortlessly, thanks to shared objects for tables and records.

-AIODesa aims to make defining SQL tables and records easy by utilizing dataclasses to define structure of both tables and records.
-No more re-writing schemas.

-## AioDesa
+### Ideal for Personal Projects

+AIODesa is specifically crafted for simpler projects where database IO is minimal.
+It's not intended for heavy production use but rather serves as an excellent choice for personal projects that require data persistence without the complexity of a full-scale database setup.
+SQLite is leveraged here, meaning youre free to use other SQLite drivers to consume and transform the data if your project outgrows AIODesa.

+Whether you're working on a hobby project or a small personal application, AIODesa streamlines the process, allowing you to focus on your ideas rather than intricate database configurations.

 ![AIODesa](https://github.com/sockheadrps/AIODesa/blob/main/AIODesaEx1.png?raw=true)